-The Teyuna Foundation’s mission is to share the spiritual teachings and practices of the Teyuna with organizations and networks focused on ecological protection and healing.
+The Teyuna Foundation exists to share the teachings and practices of American Indians with individuals, organizations and networks focused on Earth Stewardship, ecological protection, and planetary consciousness.

-In September of 2017, we supported 1 Arhuaco and 1 Kogi representative of the Teyuna people to perform pagamento, literally payment to Earth Mother for supporting and sustaining all of creation, at Mount Shasta, in California.
-That effort blossomed into the formation of the Teyuna Foundation when Ginny Griego and I were asked to support a vision mamos and zagas, their spiritual leaders had regarding an urgent need to perform pagamento, in North America.
+In September of 2017, at their request, I supported Arhuaco and Kogi representatives of the Teyuna people to perform pagamento, literally payment to Earth Mother for supporting and sustaining all of creation, at Mount Shasta, in California.

 As Teyuna mamos and zagas perform pagamento they activated segwa, divine seeds that are present and lying dormant in all beings, elements, and places on the planet.
 The land responds to the Teyuna as if breathing a sigh of relief.
 Birds sing and rain falls in the high dessert.
-When nature is in harmony, we as humans are able to feel that accord, and responded by relaxing and experiencing joy.
+When nature is in harmony, we as humans respond by relaxing and experiencing joy.